asadali27232/AFD-Detector_DIP-Project/README.md

 We have leveraged a comprehensive dataset comprising labeled apple tree leaf images for the training and evaluation of our AFD system.
 The dataset includes a variety of foliar diseases, ensuring the system's robustness.

-## User Instructions

-For comprehensive instructions on utilizing the AFD system, please consult the [Usage Guide](./docs/Usage_Guide.md) located in the `docs` folder.

-## Contributions

-Contributions to this project are highly encouraged.
-If you have ideas for enhancements, improvements, or wish to report issues, please initiate an issue or submit a pull request.

 ## License

-This project is distributed under the [MIT License](LICENSE), granting you the freedom to employ or adapt the code for educational or project-specific pur### 📫 Let's Connect
+This project is distributed under the [MIT License](LICENSE), granting you the freedom to employ or adapt the code for educational or project-specific purpose.

 ## Conclusion
 We trust that our AFD system will significantly contribute to the early detection and management of foliar diseases within apple orchards.

+### 📫 Let's Connect

 [![WhatsApp](https://img.shields.io/badge/WhatsApp-25D366?style=for-the-badge&logo=whatsapp&logoColor=white)](https://wa.me/923074315952)
 [![Email](https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:asadali27232@gmail.com)